 First, design your model in the app.
 Feel free to use as many colours as you like as the design will be exported in full colour if the correct file format is selected.

-There are many options for exporting a file from Makers Empire.
+There are many options for exporting different file types from Makers Empire.
 You’re probably familiar with the STL format if you’ve been 3D printing your creations.
 The GLB format is a file format which includes geometry, texture and even animation data all in one file.
 Other formats such as OBJ save the texture information as an accompanying MTL file.
 These files can all be imported into CoSpaces.
 However, GLB files are the best option for use in CoSpaces, as the MTL files that accompany OBJ models sometimes fail to import properly.

 Below are the steps to export a 3D model as a GLB file using the Makers Empire 3D app and Teacher Dashboard and to import the GLB file into Makers Empire.
 We also share lesson ideas and tips from a teacher and student using Makers Empire and CoSpaces to enhance learning in visual arts, design and digital technologies classes.